Energinet-DataHub/ARCHIVED-geh-aggregations/docs/setting-up-infrastructure.md

 - TENANT_ID (The tennant ID of your azure subscription)
 - SUBSCRIPTION_ID (The azure subscription )
-- SPN_SECRET (The secrect of your Service principal)
+- SPN_SECRET (The secret of your Service principal)
 - SPN_OBJECT_ID (The object id of your Service principal)
 - SPN_ID (The id of your Service principal)
 - SHAREDRESOURCES_RESOURCE_GROUP_NAME (The resource group of the shared keyvault)